Rush (band): 2013–2020: R40 Tour, disbandment and Peart's death

-On November 18, 2013, Lifeson said that the band would take a year off after the completion of the world tour, in support of Clockwork Angels.
+On November 18, 2013, Lifeson said that the band would take a year off after the completion of the world tour in support of Clockwork Angels.
 "We've committed to taking about a year off", Lifeson said.
 "We all agreed when we finished this [Clockwork Angels] tour [in early August], we were going to take this time off and we weren't going to talk about band stuff or make any plans.
 We committed to a year, so that's going to take us through to the end of next summer, for sure.
 That's the minimum.
 We haven't stopped or quit.
 Right now we're just relaxing.
 We're taking it easy and just enjoying our current employment."

 In September 2014, the Rush R40 box set was announced to commemorate the 40th anniversary of the release of the band's self-titled debut album.
 It included five previously released live video albums, and various previously unreleased footage from across the band's career.
 On January 22, 2015, the band announced the Rush R40 Tour, celebrating the 40th anniversary of Peart's membership in the band.
 The tour started on May 8 in Tulsa, Oklahoma, and wrapped up on August 1 in Los Angeles.

 On April 29, 2015, Lifeson said in an interview that R40 might be the final large-scale Rush tour due to his psoriatic arthritis and Peart's chronic tendinitis.
 He noted that it did not necessarily mean an end to the band, suggesting the possibility of smaller tours and limited performances.
 He said that he wanted to work on soundtracks with Lee.
 On December 7, 2015, Peart stated in an interview that he was retiring.
 The following day, Lee insisted that Peart's remarks had been taken out of context, and suggested he was "simply taking a break".
 Lifeson confirmed in 2016 that the R40 tour was the band's last large-scale tour.
-The band's latest documentary, Time Stand Still, was announced in November 2016.
+A documentary, Time Stand Still, was announced in November 2016.